drdaeman/payments-api-demo/README.md

   it is disabled, with project relying on CoreAPI instead.
 - There is no API versioning and "v1/" is just a hardcoded prefix.
 - There is no logging at the moment.
+- Smoke tests are missing.
+For production, especially for upgrades having health and liveliness checks is important.

 There are also some "TODO" comments in the code.